When Chronic Knee Pain May Be Vascular — Not Just Orthopedic

 - Patients go home the same day

 GAE does not remove bone or cartilage.
 It does not replace the joint.
 Instead, it reduces one of the drivers of inflammatory pain.
+For appropriate candidates, this can result in meaningful symptom improvement.

 Who Is a Candidate for GAE?